Adithya-Anil1/The-Sentinel/readme.md

    - Modify `server.js`.

    - [👉 AI Prompt]: *"In server.js, import node-cron and the fetchAllArticles function from fetcher.js.
-Schedule fetchAllArticles to run once every hour using cron.schedule.
+Schedule fetchAllArticles to run once every 10 minutes using cron.schedule.
 Also, call fetchAllArticles() one time right when the server starts."*

 5. **Create the API Endpoint:**